unn00n/unn00n.github.io/all_collections/_posts/2024-09-12-we-innovate-bootcamp.md

 thumbnail: /assets/images/2024-09-12-we-innovate-bootcamp/thumb.png
 categories: [Bootcamp, Cybersecurity]
 ---
-WE INNOVATE Bootcamp was a 5-week intensive program that brought together students from various backgrounds to learn and innovate in the field of cybersecurity.
-The program was designed to equip students with the skills and knowledge needed to succeed in the ever-evolving cybersecurity landscape.

-During the **WE INNOVATE Bootcamp**, I expanded my knowledge and skills across various cybersecurity disciplines, while also building strong relationships and collaborating with my peers.
-Here's a comprehensive walkthrough of my learning journey and contributions.

-#### **Linux Systems**
-I began by enhancing my skills in **Linux** through hands-on practice and research.
-The use of the `man` command was a pivotal resource for understanding system documentation.
-The **Bandit challenges** further tested my ability to navigate the Linux environment and reinforced my problem-solving skills.
+The **WE INNOVATE Bootcamp** was an intensive 5-week program focused on equipping students with a robust skill set in the fast-evolving field of cybersecurity.
+The program featured hands-on learning and collaborative projects, giving participants practical experience across multiple cybersecurity domains.
+Below is a detailed walkthrough of my journey and key contributions during the bootcamp.

 ---

+### **Introduction to Cybersecurity**
+The bootcamp began with a solid foundation in cybersecurity principles, covering essential topics such as **network security**, **Linux systems**, and **Active Directory management**.
+These fundamental skills provided the necessary context for understanding how to secure enterprise environments from cyber threats.

+---

+### **Linux Systems**
+I enhanced my Linux skills through practical tasks like using the `man` command to navigate system documentation and tackling the **Bandit challenges**, which tested my ability to operate efficiently within a Linux environment.
+These challenges reinforced critical problem-solving abilities and provided a strong understanding of system administration—a cornerstone for cybersecurity professionals.

+---

-#### **Active Directory (AD)**
+### **Active Directory (AD)**
-My exploration of **Active Directory** introduced me to key components like:
+Exploring **Active Directory** (AD) was a key part of my learning.
+I gained insights into critical AD components like:
 - **Windows Event Forwarder (WEF)** for collecting and forwarding event logs.
-- **Rights Management Services** that regulate access to digital information through rights tied to actions.
+- **Rights Management Services (RMS)**, which controls access to digital information.
-- **Sysvol**, a critical shared directory used for storing policies and login scripts.
+- **Sysvol**, the shared directory used to store login scripts and policies.

-This knowledge is essential for managing and securing enterprise networks, especially in maintaining access controls and user permissions.
+This knowledge was essential for managing user permissions and access controls within large enterprise networks.

 ---

-#### **Regular Expressions (Regex)**
-I delved into the use of **regex** for pattern matching, particularly in security applications.
-Parsed Raw Logs from QRadar: Learned how to use Regex to parse raw logs efficiently from QRadar.
+### **Network Security and Intrusion Detection**
+I dove into various network security concepts, including configuring **Snort v3** as an Intrusion Detection System (IDS).
+Through hands-on projects, I created Snort rules to detect security threats in real-time.
+Additionally, I explored **Unified Threat Management (UTM)** systems, which offer a comprehensive defense against diverse cyber threats by consolidating multiple security features into one solution.

 ---

-#### **Reverse shell VS Bind Shell**
-A specific focus was on **reverse shells**, which are often favored over **bind shells** due to their ability to bypass firewall restrictions, enhancing stealth during penetration testing.
+### **Security Operations Center (SOC) Analysis**
+We covered **SOC analysis**, where I learned to detect and analyze incidents efficiently within a Security Operations Center.
+Using tools like **IBM QRadar** and **Elastic Stack**, I gained experience in real-time monitoring, threat detection, and incident response, which are central to maintaining cybersecurity within an organization.

 ---

-#### **Network Security**
-The bootcamp provided insights into various network security concepts and tools, including:

-- **Snort v3**: I learned to create **Snort rules** for detecting potential security threats.
-Snort's ability to act as an intrusion detection and prevention system was highlighted in several hands-on exercises.
-- **Unified Threat Management (UTM)**: I explored UTM systems and how they generate security alerts, which serve as a comprehensive defense against various types of cyber threats.
+### **SOC Engineering**
+On the engineering side, I gained hands-on experience building and optimizing SOC infrastructure.
+I worked with security technologies such as the **Elastic Stack** (Elasticsearch, Kibana, Logstash, and Fluent Bit) and Docker to deploy scalable solutions for log analysis and threat detection.

 ---

-#### **Incident Response and Reporting**
+### **Incident Response and Reporting**
-A major focus of the bootcamp was on **Incident Response**:
-- Incident Responder: The main role in Defensive Security, akin to a "firefighter" role.
-- I participated in two team-led **incident reports**: one focused on a **ransomware attack**, specifically **LockBit 3.0**, inspired by a real-world scenario, and another on a **stolen laptop** incident.
-- The ransomware report was particularly impactful, as it allowed us to simulate the incident response process in a structured manner, from detection to resolution.

-I also deepened my understanding of incident response concepts such as **short-term containment vs. long-term containment**, a critical distinction when addressing active threats.
+Incident response was a significant focus of the bootcamp.
+I participated in two team-led incident reports, one involving a ransomware attack modeled on **LockBit 3.0**, and another concerning a stolen laptop.
+These exercises helped me understand the entire incident response process, from **detection** to **containment** and **resolution**, with a focus on distinguishing between short-term and long-term containment strategies.

+Additionally, I learned to write comprehensive **Incident Response reports**—a crucial skill for documenting and responding to cyber threats.

 ---

-#### **SIEM Systems and Data Correlation**
+### **SIEM Systems and Data Correlation**
-Working with **SIEM systems** like **IBM QRadar** introduced me to:
+Working with **SIEM** (Security Information and Event Management) systems like **IBM QRadar** was another key aspect of the bootcamp.
+I learned to:

-- **SIEM detection rules** and their ability to correlate events, such as identifying multiple failed login attempts within a short period.
+- Configure **SIEM detection rules** to identify suspicious activities such as repeated failed login attempts.
-- **Data enrichment**, which adds additional context to logs, making detection and response more accurate.
+- Apply **data enrichment** techniques to logs, improving the accuracy of threat detection and incident response.

-I became familiar with **Ariel Query Language (AQL)** for querying time-series datasets in QRadar, and explored how **Device Support Modules (DSMs)** enable integration of various security devices into SIEM systems.
-- **IBM QRadar:**
-    - **QRadar Components:**
-        - Event Processor: Responsible for processing logs and events.
-        - Flow Collector: Collects network flow data for analysis (NetFlow, sFlow).
-        - Custom Rules Engine (CRE): Manages the detection logic.
-        - Vulnerability Information Server (VIS): Creates new assets or updates existing ones based on vulnerability data.
-        - Magistrate: Responsible for creating and storing offenses in the PostgreSQL database.
-        - Anomaly Detection Engine (ADE): Searches for anomalies to trigger offenses.
-        - Host Profiler: Checks if new hosts or ports are detected.

-    - **QRadar Flow:**
-        - Events are collected and normalized.
-        - If license limits are exceeded, buffers are created.
-        - Logs and events are processed by the custom rules engine and stored in the Ariel Database.
-        - Detected offenses are reported and investigated through the QRadar console.

-    - **Flow Collector:** Captures data packets from network interfaces and creates "superflows" for processing.

-    - **Rule-based processing:** Data is analyzed in real-time for suspicious activities.
+- Use **Ariel Query Language (AQL)** to query time-series datasets, an essential skill in investigating cyber incidents.

+I also explored QRadar’s core components, such as the **Custom Rules Engine (CRE)** for managing detection logic, the **Flow Collector** for analyzing network traffic, and the **Magistrate**, which generates and stores offenses in a PostgreSQL database.

 ---

+### **Reverse Shells vs. Bind Shells**
+As part of my exploration of penetration testing, I learned about **reverse shells**, which are often preferred over **bind shells** because they can bypass firewall restrictions, enhancing stealth during testing.

+---

+### **Web Security and Cross-Site Scripting (XSS)**
+I gained hands-on experience with **Cross-Site Scripting (XSS)** vulnerabilities and learned about mitigation techniques such as **Content Security Policies (CSP)** to prevent the execution of malicious scripts in browsers.
+This knowledge was crucial for understanding web application security and defending against client-side attacks.

+---

+### **Network Penetration Testing and Phishing Detection**
+Using tools like **CrackMapExec**, I explored network penetration testing to identify vulnerabilities within enterprise networks.
+I also honed my skills in detecting phishing attacks by analyzing HTTP **POST methods** and redirected URLs, which are common indicators of credential compromise.

+---

+### **Regular Expressions (Regex)**
+I developed my ability to use **regular expressions (regex)** for pattern matching in security applications, especially when parsing raw logs in tools like **QRadar**.
+This skill was instrumental in efficiently extracting and analyzing data from various logs during security investigations.

+---

-#### **Elastic Stack and Docker**
+### **Elastic Stack and Docker**
-I took a hands-on approach to installing the **Elastic Stack** (Elasticsearch, Kibana, Elastic Agent with Fleet server, Logstash, and Fluent Bit) both on **Docker** and without it.
-This experience improved my understanding of:
+I took a hands-on approach to deploying and configuring the **Elastic Stack** both on **Docker** and on standalone environments.
+I worked with:
 - **Elasticsearch** for indexing and searching logs.
-- **Kibana** for visualizing and analyzing the data.
+- **Kibana** for visualizing and analyzing data.
-- **Logstash** and **Fluent Bit** for log forwarding and transformation.
+- **Logstash** and **Fluent Bit** for forwarding and transforming logs.

-This setup was crucial for building a robust security monitoring environment.
-It also provided valuable experience in deploying and configuring complex, containerized infrastructures.
+These tools were crucial for building a robust security monitoring system that could scale effectively.

 ---

-#### **Web Security and XSS**
-I learned about **Cross-Site Scripting (XSS)** vulnerabilities and explored mitigation techniques, such as **Content Security Policies (CSP)**, which prevent the execution of malicious scripts in browsers.
-I gained hands-on experience with **XSS payloads** and learned how to detect and block such attacks through security headers.
+### **SOC Pyramid and Engineering**
+We explored the **SOC Pyramid**, which categorizes roles into:
+1. **Platform Engineering** for building and maintaining infrastructure.
+2. **Detection Engineering** for creating detection mechanisms.
+3. **SOC Operation Engineering** for managing incidents and alerts.

+This hierarchical model helped me understand the technical and operational side of a SOC, as well as the roles required to keep an organization secure.

 ---

-#### **Network Pentesting and Phishing**
-Using tools like **CrackMapExec**, network penetration testing tool to identify vulnerabilities in enterprise networks.

-I also explored various techniques for detecting **phishing attacks**, such as analyzing POST methods and redirected URLs, which helped in identifying compromised credentials.
+### **Collaboration and Teamwork**
+Collaboration was a critical part of the bootcamp.
+I actively contributed to group projects, helping my peers troubleshoot technical issues and complete tasks.
+This collaborative spirit not only enhanced my learning but also strengthened my network within the cybersecurity community.

 ---

-#### **SOC Engineering and Pyramid**
-I learned about the **SOC Pyramid**, which categorizes roles in a **Security Operations Center** into three levels:

-1. **Platform Engineering**: Responsible for building and maintaining the infrastructure.
-2. **Detection Engineering**: Focused on creating detection mechanisms.
-3. **SOC Operation Engineering**: In charge of managing alerts and incidents.

-This hierarchical model helped clarify the structure of SOCs and the different roles within them.
+### **Hands-on Projects and Freelancing**
+Throughout the bootcamp, we completed several practical projects, including:
+- Configuring **Snort** as an IDS.
+- Installing and setting up **Elastic** and **Kibana** for log monitoring.
+- Detecting and analyzing multiple cyberattacks in simulated scenarios.
+- Automating SOC processes using **Tines** to increase efficiency.

+In the final week, we also covered topics like **freelancing**, **presentation skills**, and **business modeling** to round out our technical and professional development.

 ---

-#### **Collaboration and Teamwork**
-Beyond the technical knowledge, one of the most valuable experiences was collaborating with my peers.
-I contributed significantly by helping others resolve technical issues, both in individual tasks and group projects.
-This involvement not only enhanced my own learning but also helped me build meaningful connections within the cybersecurity community.
+The **WE INNOVATE Bootcamp** provided an invaluable learning experience, helping me develop a strong foundation in cybersecurity, and offered numerous opportunities to apply my knowledge in real-world scenarios.